suyash-29/ecommerce-dashboard/README.md

 ## Thank you

-Thank you for choosing our E-Commerce Store Website template.
-If you have any questions or need further assistance, please don't hesitate to contact us.
+Thank you for choosing our E-Commerce dashboard Website template.
+If you have any questions or need further assistance, please don't hesitate to contact me( email: suyash290403@gmail.com)

-Happy Selling! 🛒🚀
+Happy managing! 🛒🚀